Madrid Trademark Registration

 - Low fees: An applicant is just required to pay a one-time initial registration fee regardless that he/she designates one or all member states to provide the trademark protection

-- Timeliness: An initial registration has first to be made in the country of origin before submitting the application to Madrid Union, which may cause a delay in time
+- Timeliness: An initial registration or application has first to be made in the country of origin before submitting the application to Madrid Union, which may cause a delay in time

 - The contents of the trademark registration has to be the same as those under the initial registration

-- Within five years of application under the Madrid System, the whole application may be void if the initial registration is successfully challenged by any person
+- Within five years of application under the Madrid System, the whole application may be void if the initial registration is revoked, rejected or invalid

 - An applicant must be a corporation or an individual of a member state and has residence or place of business in the member state.